GoGetCorp/GoGetGoTask/README.md

 * This package will need to be imported into your program
 * You will need to call this function concurrently

-All functions must be called concurrently.
+All functions (the named and the anonymous one, calling the function which produces errors) must be called concurrently.

+# Task Output

 The following is a sample output of how the task should work.
 A successful task will exit with status code 1 due to the number of errors being generated from the library function we have provided.